 Do you have a passion for serving the community?
 Are you a strategic thinker with the ability see the big picture?
 Are you familiar with the elements of the cooperative business model?
 If you answered “yes” to these questions, you may be the ideal board candidate.

 Read each section below to learn more about being a director.
-If you meet the qualifications, understand the time commitment, and feel you would be an asset to WRVEC, click here to notify us of your interest in running for a director seat.
+If you meet the qualifications, understand the time commitment, and feel you would be an asset to WRVEC – applications will be accepted in June for the 2020 elections.

 Here is a list of the duties that WRVEC Directors are required to fulfill: